Strainers, Baskets and Screens

 The flexibility of the Dura Trench system allows us to factory install fixed or slide in/out screens in any of our trench drain systems.
 The most common application for this is a commercial laundry trench.
 Lots of lint, strings, and fabric go down the drain.
 This material can clog a basket very quickly so customers often use a series of different mesh screens to filter the water in the trench drain.
 This example can also be used for other applications such as in industry.
 If your trench drain needs a progressive filter system to reduce clogging but still screen debris consider a screen system.

-Dura Trench has manufactured a lot of sleuth gates allowing customers to contain spills.
+Dura Trench has manufactured a variety of sleuth gates allowing customers to contain spills.
 This might be in a bulk processing area where grains or soils may get spilled in a trench drain, or it may be an industrial process area where a spill could take place.
 Either way, a sleuth gate is a sliding plate that can be inserted into the trench drain to stop up the flow line and contain unwanted particulate in the trench drain.
 We typically build sleuth gates from stainless steel or UHMW plastics, but it could be virtually any material that is rigid enough to hold back the particulate.
 If your client has environmental concerns with large volumes of solids a sleuth gate may be a better approach to blocking off the trench drain until the clean up can commence.